welkincloud-io/welkin-release-notes/README.md

 ## Improvements and Bug Fixes
 Additional items which have been released for customers due to specified improvements or bug fixes

+- FT-1669: Changed the logic of selecting NPI for the Rendering Provider.
+When creating claims in Candid, the user's NPI from user attributes will always be taken as the NPI for the Rendering Provider, regardless of the Billing Type (responsible party).

 - FT-1594: Automation Audit Export API.
 We have introduced a new security policy in the Designer under Data Export → Automation Audit, allowing you to export and monitor automation audits.
 A status filter (failure, success, conditions_check_failed) has been added exclusively to this new export endpoint, providing enhanced monitoring and alerting capabilities for automated workflows, including those that fail.